zhenyedl/Threaded-Fastener-Tightening-Anomaly-Dataset/README.md

 ## Introduction

-The dataset is released as part of the research work presented in the paper
+The dataset is released as part of the academic research conducted for the master’s thesis entitled:

 **Tightening Analysis System for Threaded Fasteners in Intelligent Manufacturing**